-- What your Drug Medi-Cal Organized Delivery System county did that affects you and your ability to get services. - The effective date of the decision and the reason the plan made its decision. - The state or federal rules the Drug Medi-Cal Organized Delivery System county was following when it made the decision. - What your rights are if you do not agree with what the plan did. - How to file an appeal with the plan. - How to request a State Hearing. - How to request an expedited appeal or an expedited State Hearing. - How to get help filing an appeal or requesting a State Hearing. - How long you have to file an appeal or request a State Hearing. - Your rights to continue to receive services while you wait for an Appeal or State Hearing decision, how to request for continuation of these services, and whether the costs of these services will be covered by Medi-Cal. - When you have to file your Appeal or State Hearing request if you want the services to continue.
+• What your Drug Medi-Cal Organized Delivery System county did that affects you and your ability to get services.

+- The effective date of the decision and the reason the Drug Medi-Cal Organized Delivery System county made its decision. - The state or federal rules the Drug Medi-Cal Organized Delivery System county was following when it made the decision. - What your rights are if you do not agree with what the plan did. - How to receive copies of the documents, records, and other information related to the Drug Medi-Cal Organized Delivery System county's decision. - How to file an appeal with the Drug Medi-Cal Organized Delivery System county. - How to request a State Fair Hearing. - How to request an expedited appeal or an expedited State Fair Hearing. - How to get help filing an appeal or requesting a State Fair Hearing. - How long you have to file an appeal or request a State Fair Hearing. - Your rights to continue to receive services while you wait for an Appeal or State Fair Hearing decision, how to request for continuation of these services, and whether the costs of these services will be covered by Medi-Cal. - When you have to file your Appeal or State Fair Hearing request if you want the services to continue.